-Tiltless is the name of my customized, comprehensive, in-person poker coaching program for professional players and dedicated amateurs.
+Tiltless is the name of my customized, comprehensive, in-person poker coaching program.
 This page tells all about it.

 The fee is $10,000.